Changelog for derivepassphrase¶

 Support the semi-standard

-environment variables to suppress or force color output fromderivepassphrase
+NO_COLORand theFORCE_COLORenvironment variables to suppress or force color output fromderivepassphrase.
+(FORCE_COLORoverridesNO_COLORif both are set.)

 Changed¶